 Checklists and forms help you gather everything you need to assess an application.
 If you modify a checklist or form, you are responsible for ensuring it meets all legislative requirements.

-The Department of Planning and Environment has resources to help you assess applications for complying development.
+The Department of Planning, Industry and Environment has resources to help you assess applications for complying development.
 These include illustrated fact sheets, tables to assist with calculations, brochures and FAQs.

 Gather all information before determining an application

 Always get all plans, reports and other documents from the applicant before you determine a certificate.
 You’ll be able to see if there’s a section 88 instrument under the Conveyancing Act 1919, you can check the section 149 certificate, and you can compare the deposited plan and the site plan.

 Also refer to the Local Environmental Plan, Development Control Plan, other relevant legislation and building standards.

 Erect a sign on the site before work starts

 A sign with the contact details of the PCA and the principal contractor must be prominently displayed on the development site before work starts.
 This lets neighbours know who is involved in the development.